blinks-eyeris/aurazour/README.md

 Hi I'm Ivy and this is my github of personal projects

-Coding languages: Python, Java, C, MySQL + base knowledge of assembly and html/css
+Coding languages: Python, Java, C, SQL, HTML, CSS, JavaScript

 <!---
 Aurazour/Aurazour is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.